stitchdata/docs/_saas-integrations/zuora/zuora-latest.md

       7. If the {{ integration.display_name }} instance you want to connect to Stitch is a **sandbox**, check the **Connect to a Sandbox Environment** box.
       8. If the {{ integration.display_name }} instance you want to connect to Stitch is **based in Europe**, check the **Connect to a European endpoint** box.
 If you aren't sure if this is applicable to you, [refer to Zuora's documentation](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Zuora_Data_Centers).

-  - title: "Select a Zuora Extraction API"
+  - title: "Select a Zuora extraction API"
     anchor: "rest-vs-aqua-api"
     content: |
       Stitch's {{ integration.display_name }} integration gives you the ability to select the API that you want Stitch to use to extract data.
 If you aren't sure which API you should use, take a look at the brief comparison below.